AtomDB/ACX2/README.txt

 2.2.0
 February 13th 2025
 Added a new function to list the lines in a wavelength region and then get the quantum numbers.
 See examples/test_acx_linelist.py

+2.3.0
+April 7th 2025
+Added a new model, vacxnei, for non-equilibrium plasma.
+See examples/test_acx_linelist.py

 .. _pyxspec: https://heasarc.gsfc.nasa.gov/xanadu/xspec/python/html/index.html